NascHQ/dsw/readme.md

 ```

 Will match all requests with an extension of `html or htm`, **OR** in the `some-dir/` path (no matter the extension, then).

+Please notice that requests for different domains will become `opaque`.

+This means they will work, but may be cached with a bad status.
+This avoids the famous CORS errors, but exposes you to the chances of having them
+with the wrong cached data(if it failed in the first time the user loaded it).

 ### Strategy